-Cheryl Ball, Administrator of Freight Development
+Cheryl Ball, Waterways and Freight Administrator

 This measure tracks the estimated cost of transporting representative Missouri products from key economic industries (chemical manufacturing, transportation equipment, and agriculture) to top destinations as compared to shipping the same products from competitor states.
 The relative costs for these illustrative products serve as a proxy for Missouri's competitiveness on transport costs as a whole.